-There are five lecture sections of this course with three different instructors, Paul, Tom, and Jen.
-You are welcome to attend office hours with any of us.
+There are five lecture sections of this course with two different instructors, Tom, and Jen.
+You are welcome to attend office hours with either of us.
 Jen is the course coordinator, which means that she deals with all administrative matters: missed work, problems with your grades, problems with assignment partners, the course website, and TA issues.
 If you're not sure who to contact, though, feel free to ask any of us!

 On-campus vs. online

-One section (L0101) is online and has additional online exercises and in lieu of the on-campus lectures.
+One section (L0101) is online and has additional online exercises in lieu of the on-campus lectures.

 The textbook, Practical Programming (2nd edition): An Introduction to Computer Science Using Python 3, matches very closely with the course material.
 Some notes: